 It was amazing to watch Bill lord over meetings with his superior intellect combined with his reputation as the great founder of Microsoft; with his jabbing quick smarts, and his sometimes wicked tongue, he was the only person I have ever seen who could command the respect of Microsoft’s biggest egos and bring them quickly inline.
 His leadership was simply unmatched.

 Learning Lesson #3 – Only work at a company where you truly admire the leadership.
 When you truly admire the leadership of the company you work at, the hard times and the difficult things you encounter each day are much easier to deal with.
-There were plenty of hard times, bad days, and screwed up things happening at Microsoft during the 20 years I was there.
+There were plenty of hard times, bad days, and screwed up things happening at Microsoft during the 20+ years I was there.
 When you are lucky enough to have great leadership at the top, you end up trusting that good decisions will ultimately be made about the big things that really matter.
 This makes it infinitely easier to deal with all the little stupid things that happen in big organizations all day long.
-After Bill left the company, it was clear that Steve Ballmer didn’t have anywhere where near the intellect, vision or leadership qualities that Bill did.
-You could never be sure if Steve would make a good decision on the big things that mattered, he was way more random, insecure and for my taste a more difficult personality to deal with.
-The longer Steve was in power, the more you could watch the company lose its way.
+After Bill left the company, it was clear that Steve Ballmer didn’t have anywhere near the intellect, vision or leadership qualities that Bill did.
+You could never be sure if Steve would make a good decision on the big things that really mattered, he was more random, insecure and for my taste and a more difficult personality to deal with.
+The longer Steve was in power, the more you could see the company lose its way on so many things.
 When a company feels lost at the top, the stupid things that happen every day at all companies seem to feel much worse.
 You can put up with a TON of bullshit if you feel like you are heading in a great direction overall.